Canadian Surface Reanalysis - CaSR

 Known biases CaSR is generally too wet and has an overall cold bias.
 See the Expert Guidance Section below.

-Uncommon Georeference The data are made available on a rotated grid which may be difficult to handle.
+Uncommon georeference The data are made available on a rotated grid which may be difficult to handle.
 The PAVICS platform hosts a tutorial dedicated to the conversion of rotated grids.

-Limited to the Surface or Near-Surface CaSR provides no data above 40m above surface.
+Limited to the surface or near-surface CaSR provides no data above 40m above surface.

 Expert Guidance

 The Canadian Surface Reanalysis (CaSR) dataset provides high-resolution, gridded climate data with seamless coverage across North America.
 CaSR has one of the highest spatial resolutions of gridded observational datasets over Canada and North America and it distinguishes itself from other reanalysis products through the assimilation of precipitation observations through the Canadian Precipitation Analysis (CaPA).
 It is therefore coherent with in situ observations of precipitation, absolute and dew point temperature and snow depth.
 The model used in the production includes a representation of lakes, which influence local climate.
 This feature is visible particularly in the shoulder season temperature fields and influences the thermal surface properties.
-The CaPA system used to produce the gridded precipitation fields includes strict quality control procedures to avoid the assimilation of biased observations.
-This includes using wind speed to determine validity of solid precipitation measurements depending on the gauge type and weather station characteristics.
-Due to the complexity of the prodedure and difficulties with quality control radar data are currently not assimilated.
-Overall, CaSR was conceptualized for hydrological applications, where high-resolution precipitation and land-surface variables are critical.1

 Temperature biases in CaSR exhibit an annual cycle with larger errors in winter and spring and smaller errors in summer and autumn.
-When compared to the NRCanMET gridded observations, CaSR shows slightly warmer mean minimum temperatures and slightly colder mean maximum temperatures.
-As a result, the daily temperature range in CaSR is narrower than in NRCanMET.
+When compared to the NRCANmet gridded observations, CaSR shows slightly warmer mean minimum temperatures and slightly colder mean maximum temperatures.
+As a result, the daily temperature range in CaSR is narrower than in NRCANmet.
 Air temperature biases are clearly correlated to elevation differences between nearby stations and the corresponding grid elevation.
-With improvement in the latest version of CaSR spring temperatures are higher and less biased in version 3.1 than in version 2.1.
+With improvement in the latest version of CaSR spring temperatures are higher and less biased in version 3.2 than in version 2.1.
 Pixels near water or mixed water/land pixels tend to exhibit a stronger cold bias.
 Overall, the magnitude of the biases varies by temperature variable and region, emphasizing the need for validation of the dataset at a particular location.

 Variables available in CaSR